David Kranzler: Research

 In his book Thy Brother's Blood: The Orthodox Jewish Response During the Holocaust (1987), Kranzler argued that more lives could have been saved if American-Jewish leaders had lent more support to efforts in Europe to halt the deportations, including the attempts, in Slovakia and Hungary, to bribe and/or pay ransom to the SS.
 Criticizing the book's factual accuracy, Efraim Zuroff described it as "an extremely one-sided polemic" and "a popular invective of limited scholarly value".
-In the view of historian Robert Moses Shapiro, the book's defects, particularly its bitter tone and poor editing, undermined its "important and gripping story".
+(Zuroff would go on to write The Response of Orthodox Jewry in the United States to the Holocaust: The Activities of the Vaad Ha-Hatzala Rescue Committee, 1939-1945, a book that accused Orthodox groups of not cooperating with non-Orthodox and Zionist organizations.)
+In the view of historian Robert Moses Shapiro, the defects of Thy Brother's Blood, particularly its bitter tone and poor editing, undermined its "important and gripping story".

 The mid-1944 grassroots protests in Switzerland, including street demonstrations, Sunday sermons and the Swiss press campaign of about 400 headlines about the atrocities were triggered by George Mantello making public a summary of the Auschwitz Report (Vrba–Wetzler report) is the subject of Kranzler's book The Man Who Stopped the Trains to Auschwitz: George Mantello, El Salvador and Switzerland's Finest Hour (2000), which has a foreword by Joe Lieberman.
 The Vrba–Wetzler report, written by two Auschwitz escapees, Rudolf Vrba and Alfred Wetzler, and distributed mostly by the Bratislava Working Group, provided a detailed account of the mass murder taking place inside the Auschwitz concentration camp.
 Kranzler was convinced that Mantello's campaign to publicize the report led to the stopping of the mass transports of Jews from Hungary to Auschwitz in July 1944, and enabled the Raoul Wallenberg mission and other important initiatives in Hungary and elsewhere.
 The manuscript won the 1998 Egit Prize from the Histadrut for the best manuscript on the Holocaust.